webqit/oohtml/README.md

 ### Declarative Module Imports

-HTML snippets should be reusable in "HTML"!
+HTML snippets should be reusable in HTML itself!

 Here, we get an `<import>` element that lets us do just that: